 Hate cleaning the kitchen after cooking a meal?
 Or want to know how to make it a little less miserable?
-You’re no alone!
-But we’ve got your back with these 21 easy ways on how to keep your kitchen clean as you cook.
+You’re not alone!
+But we’ve got your back with 21 easy ways on how to keep your kitchen clean as you cook.

 1. Pick a spot, any spot.

 Know where you plan to do most of your work and stick to it.
-Many people struggle with clean up because they have a tendency to spread out their cooking gear and stations all over the kitchen when they don’t really need to.
+Many people struggle with clean-up because they tend to spread out their cooking gear and stations all over the kitchen when they don’t really need to.

 If possible, keep to one or two areas and clean as needed.
 Doing so will help keep you organized and minimize what you have to do later.